yxlow07/image-gallery-viewer/README.md

     npm start
     ```

+5. Optional Auto-Start / Pre-configuring options
+	- Run `silent.vbs` included in root folder, no setup is required, it should work as intended
+	- Add a task in `Task Scheduler` for `Windows` to let it run on startup
+	- If you want to access the server using a normalised url such as `http://node.read`, you can configure it in the hosts file to point towards 127.0.0.1, detailed instructions are as below under **usage**

 ## Usage

 1. Place your images in the `public/images/yoursubfolder` directory.
 Organize them into subfolders (chapters, books, etc.).